Carpet weaving in the Islamic world

 It is likely India had no indigenous carpet weaving tradition prior to the arrival of Muslim conquerors.
 The Mughals, who traced their lineage to the Mongol dynasties in Iran and Central Asia, soon established weaving workshops at their courts.

 This pictorial carpet depicts a variety of bird species in a botanically lush and naturalistic setting.
-The scene has direct parallels in manuscript illustration, such as the margin illumination from the album page shown above.
+The scene has direct parallels in manuscript illustration, such as the margin illumination from the album page.
 Detailed depictions of plants and animals appear widely in Mughal art, reflecting the Mughal emperors’ interest in the natural world.

 Other Mughal carpets favor an all-over flower and lattice pattern as well as other floral designs.
 Botanically naturalistic floral designs can be found on a wide range of media from the Mughal court, peaking in popularity during the reign of the Shah Jahan who is best known as the patron of the Taj Mahal mausoleum which incorporates similar floral designs into its architectural decoration.

-Carol Bier, ed.
-Woven from the Soul, Spun from the Heart: Textile Arts of Safavid and Qajar Iran, 16th–19th Centuries (Exhibition catalogue.
-Washington, D.C.: Textile Museum, 1987).
+Carol Bier, editor, Woven from the Soul, Spun from the Heart: Textile Arts of Safavid and Qajar Iran, 16th–19th Centuries, exhibition catalogue (Washington, D.C.: Textile Museum, 1987).

 Jon Thompson, Oriental Carpets from the Tents, Cottages and Workshops of Asia (New York: Dutton, 1993).